FIWARE/tutorials.Step-by-Step/docs/short-term-history.md

-**Description:** This tutorial is an introduction to [FIWARE STH-Comet](https://fiware-sth-comet.readthedocs.io/) - a generic enabler which is used to retrieve trend data from a Mongo-DB database.
+**Description:** This tutorial is an introduction to [FIWARE STH-Comet](https://fiware-sth-comet.readthedocs.io/) - a generic enabler which is used to retrieve trend data from a MongoDB database.
 The tutorial activates the IoT sensors connected in the [previous tutorial](iot-agent.md) and persists measurements from those sensors into a database and retrieves time-based aggregations of that data.